Psychology: The UDC Edge

 Qualified Psychology students compete for selection to participate within the Science, Technology, Engineering and Mathematics (STEM) discipline and the Minority Access to Research Careers (MARC-U-STAR), undergraduate student training in academic research honors program.
 This program is funded by the National Institutes of Health (NIH).
 Qualified undergraduate Psychology students can also apply for selection to participate in internships with The American Psychological Association (APA); The Association of Black Psychologists (ABPsi), and with other related associations or institutions promoting the discipline of Psychology.

 Dr. Kimberly Bell, Assistant Professor of Neuropsychology, has research foci on post-traumatic stress disorder, hostility, depressive symptoms and heart rate variability as health disparities among African Americans.
 She is presently conducting research on two projects: 1) examining nocturnal autonomic nervous system activity, sleep fragmentation, and immune system activity and 2) a neuroimaging pilot study focusing on health disparities and white matter changes of the brain with respect to anxiety and depressive symptoms.

-Dr. Afiya Mbilishaka , Assistant Professor of Clinical Psychology, research interests the use of traditional African cultural rituals for contemporary holistic mental health practices; and narrative therapy, racial identity, and “psychohairapy” where she uses hair as entry point for mental health services in beauty salons and barbershops.
+Dr. Afiya Mbilishaka , Assistant Professor of Clinical Psychology, research interests focusing on the use of traditional African cultural rituals for contemporary holistic mental health practices and narrative therapy, racial identity, and “psychohairapy” where she uses hair as entry point for mental health services in beauty salons and barbershops.